 The increased presence of photography in public and private collections, and the art market, is one strand of investigation; photography’s role within the politics of representation is another.

-There is an impressive alumni track record of obtaining professional roles both in the photography scene and in the wider art world.
+There is an impressive alumni track record of obtaining professional roles both as photographic specialists and in the wider art world.

 During the programme, students experience: